motaha22/motaha22.Github.io/_posts/bug-bounty/2022-03-04-ibm-bounty.md

 ***Final word:**
-you will not understand anything if you did not read the blog first as he explained erything in it.
+you will not understand anything if you did not read the blog first as he explained everything in it.